soulripper13/speedtest_rt_ru/README.md

 1. Go to **Developer Tools → Services**.
 2. Select `speedtest_rt_ru.perform_test` from the dropdown.
 3. Call the service (no parameters required).

+#### Disable Automatic Updates
 If you prefer to disable automatic polling:
 - Go to **Settings → Devices & Services**.
 - Find your Speedtest RT.RU integration.
 - Click ⚙️ **Configure**.
-- Disable “Enable polling” or set a high scan interval (e.g., never).
+- Disable "Enable Automatic Updates" or set a high scan interval.
 - Save changes.
 Now sensors update only when the service is manually triggered.
 ---